-Introduction: Quality of Life Served in a Soft-Gel Capsule
+Quality of Life served in a Capsule

-When American scientists discovered Coenzyme Q10 for the very first time back in 1957, they knew that they were on to something, but they had no idea that their discovery would eventually add a whole new dimension to medical science.
-What they had found was the key to discovering a hitherto unknown factor in the body's energy production - energy that the body uses to stay alive and healthy and to optimize all of its functions.
+When American scientists discovered coenzyme Q10 for the very first time back in 1957, they knew that they were on to something, but they had no idea that their discovery would eventually add a whole new dimension to medical science.
+What they had found was the key to unleashing hidden energy reserves in the human body - energy that the body uses to stay healthy and optimize all of its functions.
 They had uncovered the biochemical formula for quality of life and put it into capsules.

 Coenzyme Q10 is a natural, vitamin-like compound that all cells need in order to make energy.
 Nature has designed us humans in such a way that levels of this energy-providing nutrient peak in our twenties and decrease from that point onward.
-What the discovery of Coenzyme Q10 has enabled us to do is to prevent a drop in energy from taking place.
+What the discovery of coenzyme Q10 has enabled us to do is to prevent this "energy drop" from taking place.
 Figuratively speaking, we can keep our batteries fully charged throughout life.

-So far, Coenzyme Q10 research has yielded a Nobel Prize in biochemistry in 1978, when the British scientist Peter Mitchell mapped out exactly how the nutrient works inside the cell.
-Most recently, a groundbreaking study that was published in one of the world's leading cardiology journals showed that when heart failure patients take Coenzyme Q10, their mortality rate drops substantially and their heart muscle gets more power.
+So far, coenzyme Q10 research has yielded a Nobel Prize in biochemistry in 1978, when the British scientist Peter Mitchell mapped out exactly how the nutrient works inside the cell.
+Most recently, a groundbreaking study that got published in one of the world's leading cardiology journals showed that when heart failure patients take coenzyme Q10, their mortality rate drops substantially and their heart muscle gets more power.